 Venus, the goddess of love, looks over at her lover Mars.
 She is alert and dignified, while he – the god of war – is utterly lost in sleep.
 He doesn‘t even notice the chubby satyr (half child, half goat) blowing a conch shell in his ear.

-What 3 words: confined.number.riverside
+What 3 words: garlic.nagging.bagpipes

 161.7 × 149.9 cm